Michael-Yongshi/PyQt-Darktheme/README.md

 ```

-to use input dialogs that automatically reverts to normal arrow and back to loading cursor after input is done:
+to use input dialogs that automatically reverts to normal arrow and back to loadingPyQt cursor after input is done:
 ```
 result, okPressed = QInputDialogUserInterruption.getText(
     self, "User input requested", "This dialog box shows a regular cursor, letting the user know input is possible"